kcasamento/neovim-config/README.md

 `<leader>js` formats (pretty) json in visual mode
 `J` and `K` moves line up/down in visual mode
 `<C-t>` in insert mode shows the function signature

+## Go to know
+`:messages` will show the last stderr message in full view `:redir` will redirect the stderr message to a file